-The Montana Center for Horsemanship (MCH), is a nonprofit 501(c)(3) organization, the first and only education center in the U.S. devoted exclusively to Natural Horsemanship, a philosophy and approach, based on understanding horse behavior and the horse's natural instincts.
-Its focus is on working with the horse to build a foundation of mutual trust and respect, enabling the horse to act and respond with willingness and a desire to be a partner.
-Natural Horsemanship or the La Cense Method of NH, developed more than two decades ago by a team of equine professionals, academics and researchers, under the leadership of William Kriegel, co-founder of MCH, bridges the gap between natural and conventional learning and training methods.
+The Montana Center for Horsemanship (MCH), is a nonprofit 501(c)(3) organization, the only education center in the United States devoted solely to Natural Horsemanship, and the La Cense Method, a philosophy and approach, based on understanding horse behavior and the horse's natural instincts.
+The La Cense Method of Natural Horsemanship is focused is on working with the horse to build a foundation of mutual trust and respect, enabling the horse to act and respond with willingness and desire to be a partner.
+Natural Horsemanship-the La Cense Method, was developed more than two decades ago by a team of equine professionals, academics and researchers, under the leadership of William Kriegel, co-founder of MCH.
+It bridges the gap between natural and conventional learning and training methods.

 The Montana Center for Horsemanship is guided by several fundamental objectives: